-But are you still forced to jump with a king?
+But are you still forced to jump or double jump with a king?

 In American checkers, kings must jump just like any other piece, except they may jump forward or backward and may change direction if they are taking multiple jumps.
 So even if a jump causes you to lose that king on your next turn you still have to make the jump.

 However this is only true in American checkers as some checker games around the world have different rules.

 There are some countries that do not allow regular checker pieces to jump over kings.
 There are also some that allow kings to move multiple spaces under certain conditions.

 If you are planning to play in another country, I suggest that you look up their rules on how they play.
 You may be in for a big surprise.

 What Are Some Different Versions Of Checkers?